 After you connect a data source to TapClicks, you can use that data in your reports.
 These fields are organized into groups of similar types of data called Data Views.
 You can view all fields and data views for a given data source in the Connector Marketplace.
 For Google Analytics, you will find a list of all dimensions and metrics available for use in TapClicks, organized by data view, here: Google Analytics metrics in the Connector Marketplace.
-For Google Analytics Multi-Channel Funnel, you will find a list of all metrics available for use in TapClicks, organized by data view, here: Google Analytics Multi-Channel Funnel metrics in the Connector Marketplace.
+For Google Analytics Multi-Channel Funnel, you will find a list of all metrics here: Google Analytics Multi-Channel Funnel metrics in the Connector Marketplace.
+For Google Analytics 4 (Early Access), you will find a list of all metrics here: Google Analytics 4 (Early Access) metrics in the Connector Marketplace.

-What data can I assign to my Tap Client from this data source?
+What data can I assign to my Tap Client from these data sources?